enketo/blog/_posts/2015-05-19-install-enketo.md

 Click the [Create Droplet](https://cloud.digitalocean.com/droplets/new?refcode=9e43ccb8961a) button at the top of the screen to create your server.

 1. Give it a meaningful hostname, e.g. _enketo-production_
 2. Select a size.
-The $5/month option is recommended to start with, and when traffic becomes meaningful you'll probably quickly want to upgrade to the $15/month a plan because it has 2 CPU cores and 2 Gb of RAM.
+The cheapest 2 GB option is recommended to start with, and when traffic becomes meaningful you'll probably quickly want to upgrade to a 2 vCPU plan because it has 2 CPU cores.
 Thankfully, upgrading can be done with the click of a button with only about 2-3 minutes downtime.
 The storage size is **irrelevant** for Enketo.
 When you upgrade you will have the (default) option to only upgrade RAM and CPU, or to upgrade storage size as well.
 It is usually best to choose the first because then you will be able to downgrade again later. **You cannot downgrade to a droplet with less storage than you currently have.** That's also why starting with the cheapest droplet with the least amount of storage provides the maximum flexibility as you'll be able try out different server sizes with little risk and little downtime.
 And because DigitalOcean bills by the hour, the cost of trying out a different size is minimal too.
 3. Select a region that is closest to the geographical center of where your users are located.
 4. Select the _Ubuntu 18.04 x64_ image.
 5. Click on the SSH key(s) that may be used to access the server.